 Grounds for Termination

 In Colombia, employment contracts may be terminated by any of the parties at any moment with immediate effects (as a period of notice is only needed for fixed-term contracts when ended by the expiration date) and without it being necessary to mention the reasons that led to the termination, unless a fair cause is alleged for the dismissal.
 Grounds for termination in Colombian legislation can be divided into three categories: (i) Legal grounds. (ii) Termination with a fair cause. (iii) Termination without a fair cause.
+The termination without a cause includes all situations that are not considered as a legal cause or a fair cause.
+Employees are also entitled to terminate the employment contract at any moment, for any reason, or alleging a fair cause.

-The 50 Act of 1990 establishes the requirements for a collective dismissal, which in Colombia, applies to a dismissal that affects, in a period of six months, the percentage of the number of employees are defined by certain equations set out in the act.
-The percentages of the equations are only calculated when considering terminations without a fair cause, not those alleging a legal ground or a fair cause.
-For a Company to proceed with a collective dismissal, it needs, beforehand, to receive authorization from the Ministry of Labor.
-For a Company to proceed with a collective dismissal, it needs, beforehand, to receive authorization from the Ministry of Labor.
+in companies with a total share of employees higher than 1000.
+The percentages mentioned above are only calculated when considering terminations without a fair cause, not those alleging a legal ground or a fair cause.
+For a company to proceed with a collective dismissal, it needs, beforehand, to receive authorisation from the Ministry of Labour.

-Wrongful termination claims are analyzed by the judge as the competent authority.
+Wrongful termination claims are analysed by the judge as the competent authority.
 Wrongful termination based on a legal ground (i.e. alleging the absence of a cause for the termination) leads to the recognition of the severance payment the employee would be entitled to if his contract would be terminated without a cause.

-Wrongful termination based on the breach of a fundamental right (i.e. discrimination grounds and/or harassment) might lead to the reinstatement of the employee in the position he was in before being dismissed, or an equivalent one, plus the payment of the salaries and benefits for the period he remained dismissed, because of the employer’s wrongful termination.
+Wrongful termination based on the breach of a fundamental right (i.e. discrimination grounds and/or harassment) might lead to the reinstatement of the employee in the position he was in before being dismissed, or an equivalent one, plus the payment of the salaries and benefits for the period he remained dismissed, because of the employer’s wrongful terminate.

-Colombian labor law does not include any special provisions or protections for whistleblowers.
+Colombian labour law does not include any special provisions or protections for whistleblowers.
 However, employees who served as witnesses in a claim of harassment cannot be dismissed without a fair cause in the following six months after the formal complaint, as long as the claimant is effectively considered a victim of harassment.